KlausJuhl/POS/README.md

 Earlier we used a tally chart to register the purchases and once in a while we manually made invoices in Economic and entered the value of the purchases.

 With the Self-Service POS, the purchase is booked directly to a CurrentInvoice in Economic.
 If there is an existing invoice the purchase is added to same invoice.
-From Economic we use BS (MasterCard Payment Services) to claim the money.
+From Economic we use BS (MasterCard Payment Services) to claim the money on a monthly basis.
 Since Mastercard charge by the number of invoice lines, we decided to minimize the lines and simply add the value on a single invoice line.

 The UI is made for an industrial PC with a touch screen and without any keyboard.